 Virtual machines (VMs) are incredibly useful, offering the ability to run multiple operating systems on one machine.
-But when security or performance is a top concern, isolating your virtual machine from the host becomes critical.
-Whether you’re testing potentially harmful software or simply trying to keep data separated, VM isolation ensures that nothing on the VM can impact the host system.
+However, when security or performance is a top concern, isolating your virtual machine from the host becomes critical.

 Why Should You Isolate Your VM?